 as Cerebral Palsy, Mental Retardation, Autism, Multiple Sclerosis etc. who participated in hippotherapy programs.
 The majority of these studies showed promising and even impressive results regarding the improvement in motor and/or mental abilities of the above

 mentioned population.
 The most important results concern improvement of balance, improvement of posture, increase the range of motion of the joints, improved muscle coordination, improved coarse motor function and gait, but also increase in confidence

-The documented scientific data now lead health care professionals of pediatric rehabilitation to work with the hippotherapy more and more, resulting in the creation of a number od professional TR and hippotherapy teams
+The documented scientific data now lead health care professionals of pediatric rehabilitation to work with the hippotherapy more and more, resulting in the creation of a number of professional TR and hippotherapy teams

 in Greece and abroad.

-environment, special equipment and a riding interdisciplinary staff specialized in therapeutic, such as physiotherapists, occupational therapists , speech therapists, psychologists and special educators.
+environment, special equipment and a riding interdisciplinary staff specialized in therapeutic procuderes, such as physiotherapists, occupational therapists , speech therapists, psychologists and special educators.